+Grant writing is seen as one of the major components when developing and maintaining an effective skill set for public administrators.
 Public funds are a major source of funding for research and investigative programs within both the public and private sectors.
-This course is designed to introduce students to the area of public funding and grant writing.
-Course participants will gain awareness and understanding what public sources of funds are available and how to prepare grants and program applications at all levels of government.
+This course is designed to introduce students to the area of public funding and grant writing and to emphasize its importance in helping to acquire and deliver public services.
+Course participants will gain awareness and understanding of what public sources of funds are available and how to prepare grants and program applications at all levels of government.